jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Retro-Active Work (👎)

 Getting a new idea might lead you to wanting to retroactively change a lot of your previous work.
 But it might be an idea to hold back on that and save yourself a lot of work, and more forward.

-### Right Solution Easier than Workaround

-That the right solution might be easier than a supposedly easier intermediate solution.
-That is something to keep in mind.

-### Short Term / Long Term Solution

-We all find ourselves with seemingly not enough time to do everything and do them right.
-Often next to the best solution, there is a short-term alternative solution.
-While it is time-critical you can execute a short term solution and after that take some time to do it right, so it won't cause problems in the future.

 ### Subtractive and Additive